Dr Bhadran Bose

 Dr Kate Robson

-Dr Kate Robson is a nephrologist at Alfred Health and adjunct lecturer at Monash University in Melbourne.
-Kate has a particular interest in advancing the care of patients with immune-mediated kidney disease, and was awarded the ANZSN Young Investigator Award 2023 for her PhD project in cellular mechanisms of autoimmunity at Monash University.
-She has experience as an investigator in global clinical trials in kidney diseases.
+Dr Kate Robson is clinical lead in Renal Medicine at Bayside Health Alfred Care Group and adjunct lecturer at Monash University.
+Kate has a particular interest in advancing the care of patients with immune-mediated kidney disease, She was awarded the ANZSN Young Investigator Award 2023 for her PhD project in cellular mechanisms of autoimmunity, and has experience as an investigator in global clinical trials in kidney diseases.
 Kate is founding program director of GlomCon Fellowship, an innovative online education initiative nurturing the development of nephrologists across the Asia-Pacific region.
-Kate completed a Masters in History of Medicine at Oxford University as a Rhodes Scholar, researching the history of chronic illness care, and is a member of the Medical History Society of Victoria.
-An accomplished musician, Kate performs with Melbourne’s Corpus Medicorum Orchestra, and enjoys music, reading, walking and swimming with her three young children.
+She is also a member of the ISN OSEA Regional Board.
+Kate enjoys playing music, walking by the sea and swimming with her young family.

 A/Prof Muh Geot Wong

 Dr Wong is an Associate Professor in Medicine, University of Sydney, Senior Consultant Nephrologist and Director of Renal Research at the Concord Repatriate General Hospital, Sydney, He is a Clinician researcher with a strong interest in understanding the pathomechanism of kidney fibrosis and has actively promoted the development of both clinical and pre-clinical research in delaying chronic kidney disease (CKD) progression in glomerular diseases, including IgA nephropathy, FSGS, diabetic nephropathy, and management of cardiovascular complications associated with CKD.
 He is a steering committee member of the Sydney Local Health District (SLHD) Clinical Trial group that will develop a coordinated and system-wide approach to clinical trials management within the SLHD and provide strategic direction for future initiatives.
-He co-Chair the local organising committee for the Annual Scientific Meeting, Australia New Zealand Society of Nephrology, Sydney 2022, and is the current Chair of the Education Committee for the Asia Pacific Society of Nephrology (ANZSN).
-He has served as Chair of the Oceania South East Asia Regional Board, International Society of Nephrology, and is a Honorary Executive Officer for the ANZSN.
+He has served as Chair of the Oceania South East Asia Regional Board, International Society of Nephrology, and is the President-Elect for Asia Pacific Society of Nephrology and the Honorary Treasurer for the ANZSN.

 A/Prof Jessica Ryan